MithrilJS/mithril-node-render/README.md

 Async components
 ----------------

-As you see the rendering is asyncronous.
+As you see the rendering is asynchron.
 It waits for resolve of all promises that might get returned from `oninit` callbacks.

 ```javascript